runemalm/OpenDDD.NET/README.md

 With this setup, you can begin implementing domain-driven design principles using OpenDDD.NET in your application.

+## Documentation

+Comprehensive documentation for OpenDDD.NET is available on **Read the Docs**.
+The documentation includes guides, examples, and reference materials to help you get started and make the most of the framework.

+Visit the documentation here: [OpenDDD.NET Documentation](https://opendddnet.readthedocs.io/)

 ## Release History

-- **v3.0.0-alpha.1** (2025-01-xx): Initial alpha release introducing foundational concepts.
+- **v3.0.0-alpha.1** (2025-01-19): Initial alpha release introducing foundational concepts.
+    - Note: OpenDDD.NET is being rewritten from the ground up in version 3 to improve its architecture, usability, and scalability.

 For a complete list of releases and their changelogs, please visit the [Releases](https://github.com/runemalm/OpenDDD.NET/releases) page.

-**Note**: Early adopters know that we have released a major version 1 and 2.
-We are now changing development strategy and also completely redesign the framework.
-Star and follow the repository to follow our progression towards a stable major 3 release.
-You can see the feature list below which concepts we have left to add before release.

 ## Contributing